 Derek chose the chard, celery, and leek tortino recipe from Union Square Cafe, and I bought all the ingredients, but when it came down to it I just couldn’t do it.
 The recipe had so much cheese, cream, butter, and eggs in it, and last time I made a chard and celery recipe from that cookbook we weren’t so thrilled with it.
 So I chickened out and used the ricotta to make the savory zucchini cheesecake that I just posted about.
 I used the chard, leeks, and cream to make a crustless version of this leek and swiss chard tart from Smitten Kitchen, originally from Bon Appetit.
 Read the rest of this entry »

 I had some chard and potatoes that needed to get eaten, and found this recipe in Georgeanne Brennan’s cookbook France: The Vegetarian Table.
 It looked pretty decadent (lots of butter plus cheese and a bit of heavy cream), but Derek liked how the picture looked and encouraged me to try it.
-When it came to actually following the recipe, however, I ran into a number of problems.
 Read the rest of this entry »

 I was looking for a recipe that called for turnips, and came across this winter ragout in France: the Vegetarian Table by Georgeanne Brennan.
 It’s basically an oven-roasted stew full of big chunks of parnsips, turnips, rutabagas, and carrots.
 (I couldn’t find any rutabagas so I subbed in potatoes.)
 The stew also calls for ribbons of chard and caramelized shallots.
 At first glance I thought this recipe was for a French-style stew, but it’s seasoned with turmeric and raisins, and you’re supposed to serve it with yogurt and a mixture of dill, tarragon, mint, and chives.
 So there’s definitely a North African influence.
 Read the rest of this entry »